 As long as you were an employee of the company then you should be entitled to make a claim like any other employee.
 It is likely that as a director you will need to prove your status as an employee.
 Examples of proof are a contract of employment, and receiving pay under the PAYE scheme.
 Read more about director’s redundancy in liquidation.

-If you have any more questions about redundancy in liquidation please contact one of our business rescue experts directly.
+If you have any more questions about redundancy in liquidation please contact one of our expert advisors directly.